dcunited001/Spectra/README.md

 #### How are resources and settings swapped out for render encoders?

 it looks like a render encoder only works for like one vertex/fragment function, but that can't be true.

+any of the `.set` methods can be called on a renderEncoder without generating a new one.

-How would i render hundreds of objects with separate textures, etc?
+#### How would i render hundreds of objects with separate textures, etc?

+with an array texture or texture atlas

 #### How to swap out various audio visualizations